WUSA (TV)

 WUSA (channel 9) is a television station in Washington, D.C., affiliated with CBS.
-It is the flagship property of Tegna Inc. (based in the nearby Virginia suburb of McLean).
-WUSA's studios and transmitter are located at Broadcast House on Wisconsin Avenue in the Tenleytown neighborhood on the northwestern side of Washington.
-WUSA is the third-largest CBS affiliate by market size (sister station KHOU in Houston being the second-largest and Gray Television's WANF in Atlanta being the largest) that is not owned and operated by the network.
+It is the flagship property of Tegna Inc., which is based in suburban McLean, Virginia.
+WUSA's studios and transmitter are at Broadcast House on Wisconsin Avenue in northwest Washington's Tenleytown neighborhood.
+Among CBS affiliates not owned and operated by the network, WUSA is the second-largest by market size (after Tegna's KHOU in Houston).

-The station's signal is relayed on a low-power digital translator station, W27EI-D, in Moorefield, West Virginia (which is owned by Valley TV Cooperative, Inc.).
-It also maintains a channel-sharing agreement with Silver Spring, Maryland-licensed WJAL (channel 68, owned by Entravision Communications).
+The station's signal is relayed on a low-power digital translator station, W27EI-D, in Moorefield, West Virginia (which is owned by Valley TV Cooperative).
+It has a channel-sharing agreement with Silver Spring, Maryland–licensed WJAL (channel 68, owned by Entravision Communications).

 History

 Early years (1949–1978)

-The station first went on the air on January 11, 1949, as WOIC, and began full-time operations on January 16.
+The station first went on the air on January 11, 1949, as WOIC.
+It began full-time operations on January 16.
 The fourth-oldest station in the nation's capital, channel 9 was originally owned by the Bamberger Broadcasting Service, a subsidiary of R. H. Macy and Company.
 Bamberger also owned WOR-AM-FM in New York City, and was working to put WOR-TV (channel 9, now WWOR-TV in Secaucus, New Jersey) on the air at the same time.
 Nine days later, WOIC broadcast the first televised American presidential inaugural address, given by President Harry S. Truman.
 WOIC picked up the CBS affiliation upon signing on, replacing WMAL-TV (channel 7, now WJLA-TV) as the network's Washington outlet.
 WOIC/WTOP/WUSA has been a CBS affiliate since its inception, and is currently the network's longest-tenured affiliate.
-However, WOR was a shareholder in the Mutual Radio Network, which had plans to enter television with WOIC and WOR-TV as the flagship stations of its network; these plans never came to fruition.
-At the start of 1950, Bamberger Broadcasting changed its name to General Teleradio.
+However, WOR was a shareholder in the Mutual Radio Network, which had plans to enter television.
+Plans for the proposed Mutual-branded network advanced far enough that, at the annual meeting of Mutual stockholders in April 1950, network president Frank White made an official announcement of the planned creation of a limited five-station Mutual network (Boston, New York, Washington, D.C., Chicago, & Los Angeles).
+At that same time Mutual radio station KQV in Pittsburgh, which was engaged in an ultimately unsuccessful attempt to get a television license, was reportedly hoping for their station to be a Mutual television affiliate.
+"Mutual Television Network" ended up being the decided-on branding for the Mutual-branded network.
+However, the 5-station Mutual network failed in short time.
+Also, at the start of 1950, Bamberger Broadcasting changed its name to General Teleradio.